cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 #### How you sourced in ingested the data
 - Upload all data files in S3 bucket.
 - Read in 10 csv files (around 2GB each) by creating spark session and save as aggregate file (around 10GB) and death file (around 10GB).
-- We have read carefully for the PUBG game rules, and in the spark.sql part we decided to separate the data according to different party size.
-Because if party size equals to 4, then the maximum team_placement will be 25 among an 100-people game.
-For party size equals to 2, the maximum team_placement would be 50 and for party size equals to 1, the maximum team_placement would be 100.
-It is not reasonable if we mix all the party_size together and calculate placement ranking during our working process.
-In the later Machine Learning part, we have add a new column which calculated the placement ranking percent to solve this problem.

 #### How you cleaned, prepared the dataset
 Our dataset is relatively well structured and cleaned.
 Here are our steps of cleaning and preparing: